wso2-extensions/identity-outbound-auth-nuxeo/docs/config.md

 ### Configuring the identity provider

-Now you have to configure WSO2 Identity Server by [adding a new identity provider](https://docs.wso2.com/display/IS510/Configuring+an+Identity+Provider).
+Follow the steps below to add [a new identity provider](https://docs.wso2.com/display/IS510/Configuring+an+Identity+Provider) via the management console of WSO2 Identity Server..

 1. Download the WSO2 Identity Server from [here](https://wso2.com/identity-and-access-management) and [run it](https://docs.wso2.com/display/IS510/Running+the+Product).